pilotmoon/PopClip-Extensions/source/DeepLTranslator.popclipext/Readme.md

 * Support DeepL App mode.
 * Add more output languages to Website mode.
 * Set source language to auto detect in Website mode.
+* Fix bug in website mode where input text would be cut off after the first slash (/) character.

 ### 9 Nov 2020